Xilinx/Vitis-HLS-Introductory-Examples/README.md

 * Interface: Common examples that illustrate the usage of the various modes and interface protocols
 * Modeling: Math and DSP examples and other common use models/algorithms
 * Misc: Other examples such as RTL blackbox in C++
-* OptimizationTechniques: Examples such as stencil in C++

 ## Running the examples
 A Tcl file is provided: